-Wills, Inheritance and Trusts
+Wills, Inheritance and Trust Solicitors

 Good planning is key to ensuring the protection and smooth transition of assets and wealth from one generation to the next.
+Our Private Client Solicitors are specialists in wills, inheritance and trusts.

-Harrison Drury’s private client team has a number of specialists who act for individuals and their families.
+Recommended within the Legal500, Harrison Drury’s private client team has a number of specialists who act for individuals and their families.

 From wealth and trust planning to dealing with a bereavement, we have a trusted and highly experienced team that can protect your assets and ensure your property and possessions pass to those who you wish to benefit from them.